kennyworkman/janeway/13_failures_of_host_defense.md

 - integrase
 - protease (required for creating functional product)

+#### *HAART* (Highly active anti-retroviral therapy)

 Can prevent infection of new cells.
 But cannot remove integrated provirus.

 Combination therapy, eg. a cocktail of different inhibitors, called HAART.
 Showed success starting in 1995.
 Must take for life.

+- Releases T cells trapped in lymph tissue
+- Decreases CD4 cell killing by CD8 T cells
+- Somehow new T cells emerge from thymus

+Can detect these with TRECs (T cell receptor excision circles) - the little loops that form during somatic hypermutation.

+New drugs also target viral integration + cDNA creation.
+Do not deplete latent reservoir

+#### Targeting reservoirs

+- Try to tease out virus by activating provirus.
+(Clincal data does not show efficacy over HAART alone)
+- Cytokines (TNF-\alpha, IL-1) or histone acetylation to active proviral genes

+Berlin patient HCST to inject T cells with CCR5 mutation.
+Progression free for 5 years.
+Risk of CXCR4-tropic variant mutation.
+Also impractical as population level cure.

+#### Vaccines are difficult

+Two types of vaccines:

+- Prophylactic.
+What variant to you target?
+If you do generate antibodies, it is hard for them to bind glycoproteins on HIV.
+- Already infected.
+If you increase antibody + CD8 T cell response, still hard to clear virus.

+Other vaccines use broken viruses of the type they are treating.
+Cannot do this with HIV because of high mutation rate + risk of recombination Use "canary" virus - AAV, vaccinia

+delivery gag,pol,env genes with canarypox vector:
+- only vaccine that has any efficacy
+- data shows type of response useful - non-neutralizing for ADCC. (this is good because neutralizing kind are hard to develop)